IIT-EnergySystemModels/openTEPES/doc/rst/InputData.rst

 ==========  ==============  ========== ==========  ===================================================================  ========
 Identifiers                            Header      Description
 ====================================== ==========  ===================================================================  ========
-Period      Scenario        Load level Duration    Duration of the load level.
+Period      Scenario        LoadLevel  Duration    Duration of the load level.
 Load levels with duration 0 are ignored  h
                                        Stage       Assignment of the load level to a stage
 ==========  ==============  ========== ==========  ===================================================================  ========